Product teams are the beating heart of any business. They’re the link between a project—the idea, processes, and execution, and the outer world.

 They’ll translate business needs to technical requirements with the ability to convey the product vision into a universal language for everyone involved.
 And, above all, they’ll be committed to becoming the customer’s number one fan, listening carefully to their needs to exceed expectations by building a first-class product.

 At the end of the day, the PM has one goal, to build products that users love, in the most time and cost-efficient way.
-Delighted customers and the consequent sustainable revenue that comes with them stems from a successful Product Manager who is focused on solving challenges with an innovative mind.
+Delighted customers and the consequent sustainable revenue that comes with them stem from a successful Product Manager who is focused on solving challenges with an innovative mind.

 Sounds like a lot to juggle.
 But by understanding the market, working with a motivated team, and becoming laser-focused on long-term objectives—the perfect PM skillset is born.